RevolutionAnalytics/checkpoint-server/README.md

-MRAN
+checkpoint-server
 ====

-Managed R Archive Network

-#### Downstream [CRAN](http://cran.r-project.org/) server with snapshot capabilities + advanced metadata from [checkpoint](https://github.com/RevolutionAnalytics.com/checkpoint)
+#### Downstream [CRAN](http://cran.r-project.org/) server with snapshot capabilities

+`checkpoint-server` is the backend for R package [checkpoint](https://github.com/RevolutionAnalytics.com/checkpoint)

+Part of the [Reproducible R Toolkit](http://projects.revolutionanalytics.com/rrt/) family.

-* To get started creating a MRAN server, clone this repository to your server candidate.
+* To get started creating a `checkpoint-server`, clone this repository to your server candidate.

 * Ubuntu 14.04 is the current reference platform for MRAN, though it should